darwino/darwino-documentation/UI Libraries/SRV - Handling Database Events.md

 # Handling database events

-An application can hook on the database access an provide its own business logic.
-The handlers have to be registered in the registry of the database server level (LocalJsonServer).
-They can apply to any transaction, to transactions specific to a database, or even transaction specific to a store.
+An application can hook on the database access and provide its own business logic through event handlers.
+These handlers have to be registered in the registry of the database server level (`LocalJsonServer`).
+They can apply to any document, or documents specific a a database or a store.

 Here are the available events: